MayuriSutar12/Documentation/docs/box-application.md

-We use two Box applications.
+## Box Applications Overview

+We utilize two Box applications to enhance our workflow and ensure comprehensive auditing and monitoring capabilities.

+### 1. Scalar Auditor for BOX

+**Authentication Method:** User OAuth 2.0 Authentication

+**Purpose:**
-**Scalar Auditor for BOX**: This utilizes User OAuth 2.0 Authentication and integrates seamlessly with our web app.
-It leverages the BOX API to gather vital information regarding users, files, or folders as needed.
+- Seamlessly integrates with our web application.
+- Utilizes the Box API to gather essential information about users, files, or folders.

+### 2. Scalar Box Event Log Fetcher App

+**Authentication Method:** Client Credentials Grant with Server Authentication

+**Purpose:**
-**Scalar Box Event Log Fetcher App**: This application operates on Client Credentials Grant with Server Authentication.
+- Operates on Client Credentials Grant with Server Authentication.
-Its primary function is to create Automated Users, serving as Collaborators for files/folders designated for auditing purposes within our Audit Set.
+- Creates Automated Users to serve as Collaborators for files/folders designated for auditing purposes within our Audit Set.
-Additionally, it efficiently fetches user events for comprehensive monitoring.
+- Fetches user events efficiently for comprehensive monitoring.

+These applications play crucial roles in ensuring the security and integrity of our data stored in Box.
+They enable seamless integration with our workflow and provide robust monitoring and auditing capabilities.